-The Illinois Republican Congressional Delegation recently sent a letter to John R. Lausch, the U.S. Attorney for the Northern District of Illinois, demanding an investigation into a scheme to defraud taxpayers by J.B.
-Pritzker.
+Illinois' GOP congressional delegation has sent a letter to John R. Lausch, U.S. Attorney for the Northern District of Illinois, demanding an investigation into an alleged scheme by J.B.
+Pritzker to defraud taxpayers.

 Members of the delegation are concerned that Pritzker removed toilets from his home to reduce the property tax he was required to pay, according to the letter.

 “The Cook County Assessor’s Office in 2015 reduced the assessed valuation of a mansion owned by Mr. Pritzker from $6.25 million to just under $1.1 million," the letter states.
 "These reductions allowed Mr. Pritzker to claim $132,747.18 in refunds for property taxes paid in 2012, 2013 and 2014, and reduced his property taxes for 2015 and 2016 by $198,684.85."

 An Inspector General’s report concluded Pritzker's associates submitted fraudulent affidavits to procure the assessment reductions, the delegation claims.